13TRIS/13TRIS/docs/SRS.md

 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the application.
 Though an FAQ document will be available, it should not be necessary to use it.

 #### 3.2.1 No training time needed
 The user should be able to start playing as soon as he registered an account.
-Otherwise it will be too frustrating to use the application.
+Otherwise, it will be too frustrating to use the application.
 There should be no training required except learning to play the game itself of course.
 We will have a section on the page which will help newcomers to learn the game.

 #### 3.2.2 Familiar Feeling